-The free version has no expiration, though, and small businesses will be well-served by the small set of options.
+The free version has no expiration, though, and small businesses will be well served by the small set of options.
 Default features include barcoding, different accounting methods, and automatic data backup, among others.

-We’ve talked about Odoo here before, but it’s because there’s a lot to like.
-For two people using the online system, Odoo is free.
-If you download the open source version and host it yourself, Odoo can be free for everyone, though you’ll have to support it yourself.
+The online version of Odoo is free for up to two people.
+If you download the open source version and host it yourself, Odoo is free for unlimited users, though you’ll have to support it yourself.

-Odoo online is a great option for a small business, while larger businesses can get a lot out of the full featured software.
+Odoo online is a great option for a small business, while larger businesses can get a lot out of the full-featured software.

 RightControl Lite provides inventory management for ten product lines.
 It also comes with invoice and receipt generation tools, geared toward the small business or self-employed individual.

-If you have to manage more than the ten products or want more users, growing businesses can upgrade to RightContol Solo, Pro, or Workgroup for about $1.50, $7.50, or $30 per month — the company’s rates are given in British Pounds.
+If you have to manage more than the ten products or want more users, growing businesses can upgrade to RightContol Solo, Pro, or Workgroup for about $1.50, $7.50, or $30 per month in U.S. dollars (the company’s rates are given in British Pounds).
 Each comes with an increase in the number of products that can be managed.

 Looking for Inventory Management software?
 Check out Capterra's list of the best Inventory Management software solutions.